 If a person witnesses the murder of a loved one, then the perpetrator would be guilty of intentional infliction of emotional distress.
 If a parent witnesses a driver run a stop sign hitting the parent’s child, the driver would be guilty of negligent infliction of emotional distress.
 Both cases would have merit because it is reasonable to believe that witnessing such incidents happening to a loved one would cause a person emotional distress.

 In our case, we were pursuing negligent infliction of emotional distress against the business charged with detaining the man.
 Yes, his actions were intentional, but his intent could not be imputed to the business.
-The business was negligent because it had a duty to “secure” the man from the public, it breached that duty by allowing the man to escape, and both the child and grandma suffered compensable injuries.
+The business was negligent because it had a duty to “secure” the man from the public; it breached that duty by allowing the man to escape, and both the child and grandma suffered compensable injuries.

-In this case, grandma’s settlement was greater than that of the child’s.
+In this case, Grandma’s settlement was greater than that of the child’s.
 We waited a few years before settling either case to make sure the little boy had no residual injuries, either physical or emotional.
-He did not have such residual injuries, and thus Grandma got the larger settlement.
+He did not have such residual injuries, and thus, Grandma got the larger settlement.

-**This case summary removes the party’s’ names and is intended to demonstrate that you may have damages from an experience that may be compensable that you had not considered.
+**This case summary removes the parties’ names and is intended to demonstrate that you may have damages from an experience that may be compensable that you had not considered.
 Considering such issues with a lawyer at Garrison Law Firm is easy and free.
 There is no attorney fee until we recover money for you.
 Call us about your case today.**